WHAT IS SOCIOLOGY?

 WHO IS THE COURSE SUITABLE FOR?

-Sociology is an ideal course for students who have an interest in current affairs, working with others and a thirst for knowledge and answers to the key questions which arise in contemporary society.
+If you have an interest in current affairs, working with others and a thirst for knowledge and answers to the key questions which arise in contemporary society, this could well be the subject for you!

 WHAT CAN I DO WITH AN A-LEVEL IN SOCIOLOGY?